Email Service

 X-Intrexx-Portal:MeinPortal

-With it, all emails that are sent from the portal "My portal" can, for example, be filtered in Outlook.
-In our example above, the message header will be "X-Intrexx-Portal:MyPortal".
+This allows you to filter all emails sent from the MeinPortal portal, for example, in Outlook.
+In our example, the message header would be X-Intrexx-Portal:MyPortal.

-Click "OK" to save the new setting and close the dialog.
+Click "OK" to save the new setting and close the dialog box.

 Removes the currently selected property.